-Our stock price could continue to be highly volatile and you may not be able to resell your shares at or above the price you pay for them.
+Our stock price could continue to be highly volatile and you may not be able to resell your shares at or above the price you pay fr them.

 The market price of our common stock, like that of many other life sciences companies, has been and is likely to continue to be highly volatile.
-From January 1, 2013, to December 31, 2015, our stock price has ranged from \$0.34 to \$4.51.
+From January 1, 2014, to December 31, 2016, our stock price has ranged from \$2.21 to \$17.90.
 The following factors, among others, could have a significant impact on the market price of our common stock:

-- · The results of our preclinical studies and clinical trials or announcements regarding our plans for future studies or trials, or those of our collaborators, licensees or competitors; - · Evidence or lack of evidence of the safety or efficacy of our potential products or those of our collaborators, licensees or competitors; - The success of our collaborators and licensees, including Astellas, in the development or commercialization of our product candidates; - The announcement by us or our collaborators, licensees or competitors of technological innovations or new products; - Developments concerning our patent or other proprietary rights or those of our collaborators, licensees or competitors, including litigation and challenges to our proprietary rights; - · Other developments with our collaborators or licensees, including our entry into new collaborative or licensing arrangements; - · Geopolitical developments, natural or man-made disease threats, or other events beyond our control; - · U.S. and foreign governmental regulatory actions; - Changes or announcements in reimbursement policies;

-- · Period-to-period fluctuations in our operating results; - · Market conditions for life science stocks in general; - · Changes in the collective short interest in our stock; - · Changes in estimates of our performance by securities analysts; and - Our cash balances, need for additional capital, and access to capital.
+- The results of our preclinical studies and clinical trials or announcements regarding our plans for future studies or trials, or those of our collaborators, licensees or competitors; - · Evidence or lack of evidence of the safety or efficacy of our potential products or those of our collaborators, licensees or competitors; - .
+The success of our collaborators and licensees, including Astellas, in the development or commercialization of our product candidates; - The announcement by us or our collaborators, licensees or competitors of technological innovations or new products; - · Developments concerning our patent or other proprietary rights or those of our collaborators, licensees or competitors, including litigation and challenges to our proprietary rights; - Other developments with our collaborators or licensees, including our entry into new collaborative or licensing arrangements; - Geopolitical developments, natural or man-made disease threats, or other events beyond our control: - U.S. and foreign governmental regulatory actions; - Changes or announcements in reimbursement policies; - · Period-to-period fluctuations in our operating results; - Market conditions for life science stocks in general; - · Changes in the collective short interest in our stock; - Changes in estimates of our performance by securities analysts; and - Our cash balances, need for additional capital, and access to capital.

-We and certain of our current and former officers have been named as defendants in two securities class action lawsuits and we are at risk of future securities class action litigation due to our past and expected stock price volatility.
+We are at risk of future securities class action litigation due to our past and expected stock price volatility.